-McPherson's enthusiasm for basketball began with the highly successful Globe Refiners, a local men’s team sponsored by the Globe Refining Company and affiliated with the Amateur Athletic Union (AAU).
-The team was led by Coach Gene Johnson from Wichita University and featured star players Francis Johnson (brother of Gene), Joe Fortenberry, Bill Wheatley, Tex Gibbons, Jack Ragland and Willard Schmidt.
+The McPherson Globe Refiners, a local men’s team, was sponsored by the Globe Refining Company and was affiliated with the Amateur Athletic Union (AAU).
+Led by Coach Gene Johnson from Wichita University, the team featured star players including Francis Johnson (brother of Gene), Joe Fortenberry, Bill Wheatley, Tex Gibbons, Jack Ragland and Willard Smith.